Irritable Bowel Disease – Ulcerative Colitis and Crohn’s

 But which condition is worse and more often seen is what I will discuss.

-There are several symptoms that are similar – bowel pain, diarrhea, and even Blood in the stool.
+Several of the symptoms that are similar – bowel pain, diarrhea, and even Blood in the stool.
+Below is a chart that helps understand the similarties as well as the differences.

 |Ulcerative Collitis||Crohn’s Disease|